-The purpose of this rule, which establishes Simplified Procedure, is to provide maximum access to the district courts in civil actions; to enhance the provision of just, speedy, and inexpensive determination of civil actions; to allow earlier trials; and to limit discovery and its attendant expense.
+The purpose of this rule, which establishes Simplified Procedure, is to provide maximum access to the district courts in civil actions; to enhance the provision of just, speedy, and inexpensive determination of civil actions; to provide earlier trials; and to limit discovery and its attendant expense.

-- (b) Actions Subject to Simplified Procedure.
+- (b) Actions Subject to Simplified Procedure and Civil Cover Sheet.
 Simplified Procedure applies to all civil actions other than: - (1) civil actions that are class actions, domestic relations, juvenile, mental health, probate, water law, forcible entry and detainer, C.R.C.P.
-106 and 120, or other similar expedited proceedings, unless otherwise stipulated by the parties; or - (2) civil actions in which any one\party seeks monetary judgment from any other party of more than \$100,000, exclusive of reasonable allowable attorney fees, interest and costs, as shown by a statement on the Civil Cover Sheet by the party's attorney or, if unrepresented, by the party, that "In compliance with C.R.C.P.
-11, based upon information reasonably available to me at this time, I certify and believe that this party's claims in this case against [at least??] one of the other parties arising from a single transaction incident or occurrence have a fair expectation of being in excess of \$100,000." - (c) Civil Cover Sheet.
-Each pleading containing an initial claim for relief in a civil action, other than class actions, domestic relations, juvenile, mental health, probate, water law, forcible entry and detainer, C.R.C.P.
-106 and 120 shall be accompanied at the time of filing by a completed Civil Cover Sheet in the form and content of Appendix to Chapters 1 to 17, Form 1.2 (JDF 601).
-Failure to file the Civil Cover Sheet shall not be considered a jurisdictional defect in the pleading but may result in a clerk's show cause order requiring its filing. - (d) Motion for Exclusion from Simplified Procedure.
-Simplified Procedure shall apply unless, no later than 42 days after the case is at issue as defined in C.R.C.P.
-16(b)(1), any party files a motion, signed by both the party and its counsel, if any, establishing good cause to exclude the case from the application of Simplified Procedure. - (1) Good cause shall be established and the motion shall be granted if a defending party files a statement by its attorney or, if unrepresented, by the party, that "In compliance with C.R.C.P.
-11, based upon information reasonably available to me at this time, I certify and believe that claims in this case against [at least?] one of the parties arising from a single transaction, incident or occurrence have a fair expectation of being in excess of \$100,000;" or - (2) The trial court, in its discretion, may determine other good cause for exclusion, considering factors such as the complexity of the case, the importance of the issues at stake, the parties' relative access to relevant information, the parties' resources, the importance of discovery in resolving the issues, and whether the burden or expense of proposed discovery outweighs its likely benefit.
+106 and 120, or other similar expedited proceedings, unless otherwise stipulated by the parties; or - (2) civil actions in which any party seeks monetary judgment from any other party of more than \$100,000, exclusive of reasonable attorney fees, interest and costs, as shown by a statement on the Civil Cover Sheet by the party's attorney or, if unrepresented, by the party, that "In compliance with C.R.C.P.
+11, based upon information reasonably available to me at this time, I certify and believe that at least one of my claims against one of the other parties in this case has a fair expectation of being in excess of \$100,000." - (3) Each pleading containing an initial claim for relief in a civil action, other than class actions, domestic relations, juvenile, mental health, probate, water law, forcible entry and detainer, C.R.C.P.
+106 and 120 shall be accompanied by a completed Civil Cover Sheet in the form and content of Appendix to Chapters 1 to 17, Form 1.2 (JDF 601), at the time of filing.
+Failure to file the Civil Cover Sheet shall not be considered a jurisdictional defect in the pleading but may result in a clerk's show cause order requiring its filing. - (c) Limitations on Damages.
+In cases subject to Simplified Procedure, a claimant's right to a monetary judgment against any one party shall be limited to a maximum of \$100,000, including penalties or punitive damages, but excluding allowable reasonable attorney fees, interest and costs.
+The \$100,000 limitation shall not restrict an award of non-monetary relief.
+The jury shall not be informed of the \$100,000 limitation.
+If the jury returns a verdict for damages in excess of \$100,000, the trial court shall reduce the verdict to \$100,000. - (d) Motion for Exclusion from Simplified Procedure.
+Simplified Procedure shall apply unless, no later than 35 days after the case is at issue as defined in C.R.C.P.
+16(b)(1), either (i) all parties and their attorneys sign a stipulation that the case shall be excluded from the application of Simplified Procedure, or (ii) any party files a motion, signed by both the party and its counsel, if any, establishing good cause to exclude the case from the application of Simplified Procedure, which the court grants, in its discretion.
+In determining whether good cause has been established, the court may consider proportionality, including the needs of the case, the importance of the issues at stake in the action, the parties' relative access to relevant information, the parties' resources, the importance of the additional discovery in resolving the issues, and whether the burden or expense of the proposed such additional discovery outweighs its likely benefit, without giving weight to the amount in controversy.